 What is the weather like in New York in winter?

-During this season, temperatures in New York are usually very low and it is really cold.
+During this season, temperatures in New York are usually very low and it gets really cold.
 So much so that it can even snow in the early months of the year and the thermometer drops below freezing.

 Many people are afraid to travel to New York in winter because it is too cold outside for most of the interesting activities.
 However, I think it is a great time to enjoy a different side of the city than what we are used to.